asalavaty/influential/vignettes/Vignettes.md

 1.  **Normality assessment**:
       - Variables with **lower than** 5000 observations: *Shapiro-Wilk test*
-      - Variables with **over** 5000 observations: *Anderson-Darlin test* <br><br>
+      - Variables with **over** 5000 observations: *Anderson-Darling test* <br><br>
 2.  **Assessment of non-linear/non-monotonic correlation**:
       - *Non-linearity assessment*: Fitting a generalized additive model (GAM) with integrated smoothness approximations using the `mgcv` package <br><br>
-      - *Non-monotonicity assessment*: Comaring the squared coefficients of the correlation based on Spearman’s rank correlation analysis and ranked regression test with non-linear splines.
+      - *Non-monotonicity assessment*: Comparing the squared coefficients of the correlation based on Spearman’s rank correlation analysis and ranked regression test with non-linear splines.
           - Squared coefficient of Spearman’s rank correlation **\>** R-squared ranked regression with non-linear splines:
             *Monotonic*
           - Squared coefficient of Spearman’s rank correlation **\<** R-squared ranked regression with non-linear splines:
             *Non-monotonic* <br><br>
-3.  **Dependemnce assessment**:
+3.  **Dependence assessment**:
       - *Hoeffding’s independence test*: Hoeffding’s test of independence is a test based on the population measure of deviation from independence which computes a D Statistics